flow-php/etl/README.md

 Bulk transformation will reduce that number 5 times, merging all transforming operation into single iteration through all rows, so `10 * 1k = 10k`.

+Optimization is even more efficient when transformers implement `EntryTransformer` interface by reducing number of iterations across Row Entries.

 ## Development